cyclops-ui/cyclops/web/docs/installation/demo/new_module.md

 ## Define Your Module

 Now, we want to define our new module.
 Every Cyclops instance comes with a couple of predefined templates, which we included.
 From the dropdown under _Module template_, you can choose which predefined templates you want to use.
-For the sake of this tutorial, we will use `cyclops-deployment-and-service`.
+For the sake of this tutorial, we will use `demo-template`.

 If you want to learn more about templates and how to create your own, check out the [Templates section](../../templates/templates.md)!